-India avoids condemning Russian invasion of Ukraine, keeps aloof of Biden’s coalition against Moscow
+India avoids condemning Russian invasion of Ukraine, keeps aloof from Biden’s coalition against Moscow

 The Russian operation “is clearly breaking the rules-based order, which is whole reason the Quad got together in the first place,” Grossman said.
 “For India to continue to sit on the sidelines — that’s going to become increasingly an untenable position if they want to maintain good ties not just with the Quad, but also Europe.”

-Indian sympathies for Russia — and Russia’s support for India — reach back to the early decades of the Cold War, when Washington often sided with its archrival Pakistan over contested issues including Kashmir.
-In 1971, when India fought Pakistan over Bangladesh, the United States backed Pakistan in part because it was a crucial party to a plan by President Nixon to secretly establish relations with China.
-In the ensuing years, Indian military imports from the Soviet Union soared, while at the diplomatic level it maintained a stated policy of nonalignment.
+Indian sympathies for Russia — and Russia’s support for India — reach back to the early decades of the Cold War, when Washington often sided with India’s archrival, Pakistan, over issues including the contested Kashmir region.
+In 1971, when India fought Pakistan over Bangladesh, the United States backed Pakistan in part because it was a crucial party to a plan by President Richard Nixon to secretly establish relations with China.
+In the ensuing years, Indian military imports from the Soviet Union soared, while at the diplomatic level, it maintained a stated policy of nonalignment.

 Today, Russia has leased a nuclear submarine to India.
 Russian scientists are helping develop India’s hypersonic missile program.
 Russian T-90 tanks form the backbone of India’s ground forces, and Russian MiG and Sukhoi fighter jets are mainstays in its air force.
-The Indian Navy’s flagship is an aircraft carrier — a Kiev-class — purchased from Russia.
+The Indian navy’s flagship is an aircraft carrier — a “Kiev-class” — purchased from Russia.

-According to the Stockholm International Peace Research Institute, Russian is by far India’s largest arms supplier, accounting for 70 percent of India’s imports between 2011 and 2015 and roughly half between 2015 and 2020.
-India recently purchased Russian S-400 antiaircraft missiles from Russia, which could trigger U.S. sanctions.
+According to the Stockholm International Peace Research Institute, Russia is by far India’s largest arms supplier, accounting for 70 percent of India’s imports between 2011 and 2015 and roughly half between 2015 and 2020.
+India recently purchased Russian S-400 antiaircraft missiles, which could trigger U.S. sanctions.

 As fighting erupted Thursday in Ukraine, Russian and Ukrainian diplomats in New Delhi presented dueling pitches.
 The ranking Russian envoy, Roman Babushkin, praised Modi’s “independent and balanced” approach and offered a reminder of what was at stake.
-“Russia is the only country which is sharing sophisticated technologies with India and defense cooperation between us is a strong factor for international peace and stability,” he told Indian media.
+“Russia is the only country which is sharing sophisticated technologies with India and defense cooperation between us is a strong factor for international peace and stability,” he told Indian media outlets.
 “We have big plans and we hope that our partnership will continue at the same level which we are enjoying today.”

-The Ukrainian ambassador to India, Igor Polikha, told reporters that he was “deeply dissatisfied” with India’s position, which he attributed to India’s “special, privileged, strategic relation with Russia.”
+The Ukrainian ambassador to India, Igor Polikha, told reporters that he was “deeply dissatisfied” with India’s position, which he attributed to its “special, privileged, strategic relation with Russia.”
 He pleaded for Modi’s help to restrain Putin at what he called “the moment of destiny.”

 “I don’t know how many world leaders Putin may listen to, but the stature of Modi-ji makes me hopeful,” Polikha said, using an honorific for the Indian leader.
 “We are waiting, asking, pleading for the assistance of India.”

-Meanwhile, India’s own foreign policy circles remained deeply ambivalent about the course ahead.
+Meanwhile, India’s foreign policy circles remained deeply ambivalent about the course ahead.
 Even though maintaining neutrality angered Washington, it would be equally difficult for India to alienate Moscow now, said Sushant Singh, a fellow at the Center for Policy Research, a think tank in New Delhi.

 “No one else is going to give you a nuclear submarine,” he said.
-“Who else is going to sell an India an aircraft carrier?”
+“Who else is going to sell India an aircraft carrier?”

-And yet one other realpolitik consideration could tip India’s hand, Singh added: India now considers China — which is increasingly embracing Russia diplomatically and purchasing more Russian energy and now wheat — to be its biggest threat, and one that could only be countered with American help.
+And yet, one other realpolitik consideration could tip India’s hand, Singh added: India now considers China — which is increasingly embracing Russia diplomatically and purchasing more Russian energy and now wheat — to be its biggest threat and one that could be countered only with American help.

 “India has never been caught in this kind of an either-or situation,” Singh said.
 “It’s the biggest diplomatic challenge since the Cold War.”